 The IBM i is often considered a secure operating system.
 Because of this assumption, system security is often overlooked, leaving valuable company data vulnerable to breach and exposure.
 Professional information security solutions for IBM i have become a must-have factor in the survival of any company in today’s marketplace.

 IBM i’s integrated security does not provide a satisfactory security solution – it only includes a security infrastructure, leaving it to professional security solutions such as iSecurity to turn this infrastructure into a manageable and beneficial tool for managers and auditors.

-In today’s market, corporate scandals have generated high regulatory involvement by the government, and new laws are being continuously enacted to enhance the quality of corporate reporting.
+In today’s market, corporate scandals have generated high regulatory involvement by the government, and new laws are being continually enacted to enhance the quality of corporate reporting.
 New government regulations such as the Sarbanes-Oxley Act (SOX), GDPR, HIPAA and PCI have significantly impacted business and various other industries, presenting serious challenges to enterprises.
 Accordingly, the importance of auditing is increasingly mounting, especially in the financial and healthcare industries, in both public and private enterprises.

 Studies have shown that the most significant threat to an organization’s information systems comes from inside the organization.
 Large companies worldwide are now concerned with protecting business-critical information from unauthorized use by company personnel.
 Consequentially, control and follow-up on user access has become a necessity.

 For a BBC article on a high-profile insider attack at Sumitomo London Bank, see “The Enemy Within”

 IBM i servers are subject to a wide range of risks as a direct result of operating in an open TCP/IP environment.
 Many activities that were previously impossible in the closed AS/400 environment are now easily carried out remotely, such as initiating commands, installing or activating programs, updating or erasing data, and moving or copying files to and from IBM i servers.